 For e.g. in my gyms, we offer some of the highest salary packages in the country.
 With a fixed base salary, there are excellent incentives on the personal training clients.

 It has happened a few times that, one odd trainer after couple of years, wanted to switch.
 But every single person who took this decision, came back to the gym, within a month or so.

 Why?
-Because when they go out in the market, they are hit on the face with the reality of the industry.
+Because when they go out in the market, they are hit on the face with the reality of the scenario of jobs vs certifications in India .
 How rampant is the exploitation in this sector.
 They are not even able to take out their food expenses, forget about their family expenses, EMIs and other expenditures.

 These fitness institutes offering you job assistance, don’t have any jobs to offer.
-Most of them are lying and care two hoots about your future.
+Most of them are lying about the scenario of jobs vs certifications in India , and care two hoots about your future.
 Barring a handful of job opportunities in this sector, most of the people are somehow managing with meagre jobs and salaries.

 International jobs?
 Forget it, there are hardly jobs in India, a reason I made complete videos on fitness careers which included multiple income sources through which people can generate revenue.

 Any institute promising you international jobs is simply lying to you.
 These are fake promises.